manashatwar/LNMIIT-NO-DUES-PORTAL/LNMIIT_No_Dues_Portal_Research_Document.md

 **Central Library**
 - *Does:* reviews the student's details and any document relevant to library clearance.
-- *Needs:* basic identity details, with document upload supported.
+- *Needs:* basic identity details, with central library form uploaded by the student.
 - *Found:* library checking can depend on document-based verification, so upload is a genuine requirement here, not optional.

 **TPC / Placement**